GANDHAMMANI/Sketch-/README.md

 streamlit run app.py
 ```
 This will launch the app in your default web browser.

-### How It Works
-1. **Upload an Image:** Select a photo in JPG or PNG format using the file uploader.
-2. **Adjust Sketch Settings:** Use the "Blur Intensity" slider to modify the pencil sketch's detail and look.
-3. **Preview the Sketch:** The sketch is updated in real-time as you adjust the settings.
-4. **Download the Sketch:** Once you are happy with the result, click the "Download Sketch Image" button to save the final pencil sketch.

 ### Contributing
 Feel free to fork this repository, make improvements, and submit pull requests.
 We welcome any bug fixes or new feature suggestions!